nathancatania/glean-docs/docs/getting-started/people-data.en.md

 ### Upload the data

-To upload your CSV, please raise a ticket with Glean support.
+To upload your CSV, please raise a ticket with Glean Support.